sPROFFEs/SpotiDL_telegram_bot/README.md

 #### **➕ Add Playlist**
 1. Click "➕ Add Playlist"
-2. Send Spotify playlist URL
+2. Send Spotify or YouTube playlist URL
-3. Choose folder name
+3. Choose to "Create new playlist" or "Add to existing playlist"
-4. Confirm download
+4. If creating new, choose folder name and confirm download
+5. If adding to existing, select the playlist to add the songs to

 #### **🎵 Add Individual Tracks**
 1. Click "➕ Add Track" or use `/track <spotify_or_youtube_url>`
-2. **Search Method**: Search Spotify directly with song/artist name
-3. **URL Method**: Paste a Spotify track URL or YouTube video URL
+2. Paste a Spotify track URL or YouTube video URL
-4. **Video Selection**: When multiple YouTube matches are found:
+3. **Video Selection**: When multiple YouTube matches are found for a Spotify track:
    - Choose manually from up to 5 video options
    - Use "Auto-select Best Match" for convenience
    - Preview video titles before selection
-5. Select from search results or confirm URL track
-6. Choose existing playlist or create a new one
+4. Choose existing playlist or create a new one
-7. Track is downloaded to the selected playlist
+5. Track is downloaded to the selected playlist

 #### **🎯 **Enhanced Video Selection**
 - **Multiple Matches**: When Spotify tracks have multiple YouTube versions